gtaylor/paypal-python/README.md

 ----------

 To run test suite:

-    python paypal/test.py
+    python tests/runner.py

-The meat is in `paypal.sdk.interface`.
+The meat is in `paypal.interface`.
 The docs are in the docstrings and tests.

-- Create a paypal.sdk.interface.Interface object
+- Create a paypal.interface.PayPalInterface object
-- pass it configuration args
+- Pass it configuration kwargs
-- that interface is how you access paypal.
+- That interface is how you access PayPal.

-Pat Collins' original was useful, but had the config info hardcoded into a Settings object.

-So I refactored hid code into more of an OOP concept.

-basically, you create a sdk.Interface() instace with the account details.
+Create a PayPalInterface() instace with the account details passed as kwargs.
-that creates an internal config object of the PayPalConfig() class (was settings.py). this could be overriden by making a raw config object and explicitly setting it.

-all of the original methods were migrated to the the Interface class -- and alphabetized -- as methods of that class.

-the end result -- which i was going for -- is that i can now construct an interface with the account settings -- and not worry about editing config files and having to manually place this library in every project.
-It's also easier to lookup info.

--- Jonathan Vanasco ( jonathan@2xlp.com )
+This creates an internal PayPalConfig object.

 WHY?
 ----